Cheapest Neighborhoods in Cape Coral, FL

-Some of the cheapest neighborhoods in Cape Coral are Pelican, Hancock, and Trafalgar.
+Some of the cheapest neighborhoods in Cape Coral are Trafalgar, Burnt Store, and Hancock.
 These neighborhoods offer some of the lowest rent prices in Cape Coral, making them ideal for renters on a budget.
-As of February 6, 2026, the average rent in Cape Coral is $1,520, which is 11.1% lower than last year.
+As of June 22, 2026, the average rent in Cape Coral is $1,500, which is 5.7% lower than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Pelican